trustification/trustify/README.md

 An Advisory exists or it does not.
 Represented by a location/hash/identifier.
 Source tracked from an Advisory Source.

+There is probably always an advisory from NVD for every CVE.

 ### Advisory Source
-Something like GHSA, Red Hat VEX, etc.
+Something like GHSA, Red Hat VEX, etc. Maybe?

+### Scanners dibt exist
+They should just point us towards first order advisories to ingest.
+OSV just tells us to look elsewhere.

 ### Vulnerability
 Not yet implemented, but represents a mixture of CVE+(package + range)+Advisory